mruby/mruby/doc/guides/mrbgems.md

 These exports are retroactive.
 For example: when B depends to C and A depends to B, A will get include paths exported by C.

-Exported include_paths are automatically appended to GEM local include_paths by Minirake.
+Exported include_paths are automatically appended to GEM local include_paths by rake.
 You can use `spec.export_include_paths` accessor if you want more complex build.